LinuxForHealth/hl7v2-fhir-converter/TECHNIQUES.md

 ### Condition test variables, not templates

-Instead of testing the template field directly in the condition:
+Testing the segment fields directly in conditions doesn't work.
+Instead you must create a var for the template field and test the var.

+Not this:
 ```yaml
 telecom_1:
     condition: PID.14 NOT_NULL